nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 console.log(myApp);
 ```

-We can define properties outside or directly inside the global object.
-Both will achieve the same results, however it is more common to see these properties defined outside of our global object.
+We can write properties outside the namespace object (using the assignment operator) or directly inside it (with object literal notation).
+Both will achieve the same results, however it is more common to see these properties defined outside the object.
 As your app gets more complicated, you may find defining the properties outside of the object easier to read.

 <table>
 <tr>